iQuHACK/2024_Quandela_Remote/README.md

 1. Start by reproducing the results from [5].
 Do not necessary follow the exact same method.
 The goal is to have a code that can recover a CZ gate with success probability 2/27.
 2. Then reproduce the results from [6], either by applying your method from Question 1 or by designing a new method.
-3. More exploratory work is to find better implementations for both the Toffoli and the CZ gate in hybrid encoding.
+3. More exploratory work is to find better implementations for both the Toffoli and the CCZ gate in hybrid encoding.
 4. Any theoretical result is welcomed!
 Proofs that the current implementations are optimal with respect to any metrics (success probability, number of photons, etc.) are of particular interest.

 Your mentors for this challenge will be Pierre-Emmanuel Emeriau and Samuel Horsch (on site) and Alexia Salavrakos and Timothé Goubalt (on Slack).